com-lihaoyi/sourcecode/README.md

 This can be handy for letting you see where the log lines are coming from, without tediously tagging every log statement with a unique prefix.
-Furthermore, this happens at compile time, and is thus orders of magnitude faster than getting this information by generating stack traces.
+Furthermore, this happens at compile time, and is thus orders of magnitude faster than getting this information by generating stack traces, and works on Scala.js where stack-inspection does not.

 Enums
 -----